Policies and User Fees

 - Software to view, annotate and analyze images and associated chemical data

 We can often accommodate special requirements; however, additional services may involve additional fees.
-Please contact the HTCSC at firstname.lastname@example.org for special requests and more details.
+Please contact the Crystallization Center at firstname.lastname@example.org for special requests and more details.

 Information about samples and users received for crystallization screening will not be publicly disclosed without the written consent of the investigator(s).

-The images obtained at the HTCSC may be used for grant applications to support the scientific research of the center, as well as in publications.
+The images obtained at the Crystallization Center may be used for grant applications to support the scientific research of the center, as well as in publications.
 Images will be de-identified from sample and user information unless consent has been given.

-If the HTCSC assists you in identifying initial crystallization conditions, please reference the appropriate screen and let us know so we can add you to our Structures Solved! list.
+In the event that the Crystallization Center helps to identify crystallization conditions for your sample(s), please reference the appropriate screen and let us know so we can add you to our Structures Solved! list.

 • Soluble Screen.
 Luft, JR, et al. A deliberate approach to screening for initial crystallization conditions of biological macromolecules.
 J. Struct.
 Biol.
 2003; 142, 170.